Online Russian Course Orientation

 - If you know in advance that you will be unable to complete an assignment by the due date, you may submit it ahead of the posted due date.
 Assignments turned in after the posted due date will be considered late and will result in partial credit.

 - If you turn in an assignment at least 24 hours before the due date and you are not happy with the grade you receive, you may correct the errors using the feedback I provide you and re-submit your work to receive extra points.

 - Numerous daily oral practice activities have been incorporated into the course.
 I would strongly encourage you to take advantage of the audio materials available to you online.
 Many of your assignments are based upon the audio materials.
 To work with audio materials and to turn in oral assignments you will need to have a good set of headphones with an attached microphone.
 The built in microphone in your computer will not be sufficient since it records all background noise.

 - At the end of each Unit you will be required to take a Unit test, which will cover all of the material from that chapter.
 All the tests will be taken at the proctoring office.
 Information on how to set up an appointment is available online.
-To take these tests, you will have to either fill in the blanks using a Russian keyboard, or print a test out, and then scan/post the completed version once you are done.
-It is your responsibility to take these tests on the days they are available.
+The tests will be administered online.
+However, since the computers at the testing center are not set up for typing in Russian you will be permitted to take the tests on your own laptop, which you will bring to the testing center.

 - The tests will be cumulative, covering material from all previous units, with written and oral components.
 A study guide will be provided for each test.

 - Your letter grade will be figured out this way: